Introduction to the

 When a fact type has the optional clauses that define its derivation, the population of that fact type is derived as a query over the fact types it invokes.
 Each condition clause is either a comparison, which compares a role value with a constant or another role value, or a fact type reading.

 For a reading, at least one role must match an occurrence of that role in the new fact type or in another reading in the derivation.
 This match defines a logical join operation across the fact populations.
-Where the same concept occurs in different roles, and those roles are not to be joined, additional adjectives or defined role names may be used to separate the roles.
+Where the same object type occurs in different roles, and those roles are not to be joined, additional adjectives or defined role names may be used to separate the roles.

 It’s possible to negate any invoked fact type by inserting the word no into it as a quantifier, or not as an additional linking word.
 Here are some examples of fact type derivations (the full fact type definition is elided):